 Cause: In case of repeated loads or blows the bursas can become inflamed, produce fluid, swell and become painful.
 One of the most frequent bursitis forms on the forearm, is inflammation of the bursa located between the biceps tendon and the fastening on the radius (tuberositas radii) (article).

 Symptoms: Pain upon applying pressure on the bursa, which sometimes (but far from always) may feel swollen.
 Aggravated upon activation of the muscle located immediately above the bursa.

 Acute treatment: Click here.

-Examination: In light cases with only minimal tenderness medical examination is not necessarily required.
-In case of pain that is more pronounced or lack of progress, a medical examination should be carried out to ensure the correct diagnosis and treatment.
-The doctor may carry out various clinical examinations, which not always allows a certain diagnosis (article).
-The diagnosis is most rapidly made with ultrasound (allowing simultaneous treatment) (article), (Ultrasonic image).
+Examination: In slight cases with only minimal tenderness, medical examination is not necessarily required.
+In cases of more pronounced pain or lack of progress, a medical examination should be carried out to ensure a correct diagnosis and treatment.
+The diagnosis is usually made on the basis of a normal medical examination, however, if there is any doubt surrounding the diagnosis, it can easily and quickly be confirmed under an ultrasound scan.

 Treatment: The treatment primarily consists of relief, and removal of the provoking cause (if identified).
 The treatment can be supplemented with rheumatic medicine (NSAID) or the injection of corticosteroid in the bursa preceded by draining of the bursa, which can advantageously be done under ultrasound guidance.

 Rehabilitation: The treatment is completely dependant on which bursa is inflamed, but sports activity can usually be cautiously resumed once pain has decreased, particularly if it has been possible to remove the provoking cause.